faetefilho/artificial-intelligence-portfolio-of-small-projects/README.md

 ## Computer Vision
 -[Simple ANN with PyTorch](/simple-ann-with-pytorch): A simple ANN using Pytorch module for regression.
+- [Object detection with YOLOv4](/object-detection-with-yolov4/YOLO_object_detection.ipynb): Uses YOLOv4 to classify and localize buses and trucks.
+Builds upon available code from other GitHub repositories.

 ## AWS SageMaker
 - [Linear Learner](/linear-learner): This Python script creates S3 bucket, uploads data, prepare data, create model, train and make predictions.
 All tasks are performed programatically on AWS.